Introduction to IT Service Continuity Management

 - Communication Plan

 - Disaster Recovery Plan

-In operational management, ITSCM manager and coordinator shall periodically review the IT service continuity and DR training material for any updates.
-Further, they shall oversee and ensure that the Trainings are being conducted as per the planned schedule.
+In operational management, the ITSCM manager and coordinator shall periodically review the IT service continuity and DR training material for any updates.
+Further, they shall oversee and ensure that the Training is being conducted as per the planned schedule.

 - Produce a report of disaster recovery and mention what went right and what went wrong

 during the execution.